Summary of how The Football Association Limited (“The FA”) uses your data

 How is data shared, where and when?

-Information may be passed to GB Group, leagues, clubs, County FAs, Local Education Authorities, charities such as the NSPCC, the police and other sports governing bodies, or any other relevant third party, where this is necessary and appropriate to ensure that The FA meets its safeguarding obligations and purposes as set out above.
+Information may be passed to GB Group, leagues, clubs, County FAs, Local Education Authorities, charities such as the NSPCC, the police and other sports governing bodies, or any other relevant third party, including legal advisers, where this is necessary and appropriate to ensure that The FA meets its safeguarding obligations and purposes as set out above.

-Personal data may be shared with government authorities and/or law enforcement officials if required for the purposes above, if mandated by law or if required for the legal protection of the parties’ legal or legitimate interests in compliance with applicable laws.
+Personal data may be shared with legal advisers, government authorities and/or law enforcement officials if required for the purposes above, if mandated by law or if required for the legal protection of the parties’ legal or legitimate interests in compliance with applicable laws.

 Personal data will also be shared with third party service providers, who will process it on behalf of the controllers for the purposes identified above.
 Such third parties include the providers of software used by The FA and County FAs to maintain records of intelligence, case management and DBS checks.